 You don’t need to travel all the way to Italy to see the inside of a Tuscan castle.
 Castello di Amorosa, one of V. Sattui’s open-to-the-public wineries in Napa Valley, is built to precisely replicate a spectacular medieval fortress.
-Complete with moat and drawbridge (and even a torture chamber), Castello di Amorosa is the dream of Dario Sattui, who acknowledges that he had to be a little crazy to build his labour of love in Calistoga.
+Complete with moat and drawbridge (and even a torture chamber), Castello di Amorosa is the dream of Dario Sattui, who acknowledges that he had to be a little crazy to build his labor of love in Calistoga.
 “I still don’t know for sure why I spent 15 years of my life building this castle,” the winery owner says with a laugh.

 The castle boasts 107 rooms (not including the underground network of caves), and no two rooms are alike.
 On guided tours, look for spectacular flourishes like the hand-painted frescoes in the Great Hall.
 In the 12,000-square-foot Grand Barrel Room, look up to see a cross-vaulted ceiling crafted from ancient bricks while you sip award-winning Italian-style wines.
 Or enjoy food and wine pairings with the castle’s sommelier in the Royal Apartment, complete with a carved fireplace and hand-forged chandeliers.